nitin-dominic/NR/_posts/2026-08-28-arm_strawberry_harvest.md

 - Converting to **FP16** and deploying on **Jetson Orin AGX** at 15–20 Hz
 - Evaluating autonomous inference and understanding failure modes

 > **✅ PRO TIP:** The most time-consuming parts are calibration and dataset collection.
-Budget 1–2 hours for setup and another 2–3 hours to collect 50+ quality demonstrations.
-Rushing the demonstrations produces a poor policy — consistency matters more than speed.
+Budget requires a few hours for setup and additional hours could be spent on installing relevant packages on the Nvidia Jetson Orin.
+For the new users, performing teleoperation could take a hours of practice as it requires one to carefully guide the arm while the policy picks up the visuomotor policy for an efficient motion-planning.
+For quality data collection, it could take somewhere around 5-6 hours to collect 150+ quality demonstrations.
+Rushing the demonstrations produces a poor policy, consistency matters more than speed.

 **Dataset:** [🤗 strawberry_pedicel_grasp_teleoperation](https://huggingface.co/datasets/nitindominicrai/strawberry_pedicel_grasp_teleoperation) — 131 episodes, 227K frames, publicly available.